gcapes/git-course-mace/_episodes/05-branching.md

 {: .bash}

 ```
-*   39cc80d (HEAD, master) Merge branch 'paperwjohn'
+*   0377892 (HEAD -> master) Merge branch 'newton'
 |\
-| * 89d5c6e (paperwjohn) Add simulations section
+| * 383bbdd (newton) Add Newton to Celsius conversion
-| * 05d393a Modify title and add coauthor
-* | bdebbe0 Rewrite title emphasising location
+* | 39ba929 Add help text for script
 |/
-* 87a65e6 Add Bloggs et al paper
-* 6a48241 Reference second paper in introduction
+* d09e099 Print 0K in Fahrenheit
-* ed26351 Reference Allen et al in introduction
-* 7446b1d Write introduction
+* b7461bf Include Kelvin conversion
+* 6fa25fa Add script to print key conversions
 ```
 {: .output}

 ### Looking at our history - revisited
 We already looked at "going back in time with Git".
 But now we'll look at it in more detail to see how moving back relates to branches and we will learn how to actually undo things.
-So far we were moving back in time in one branch by checking out one of the past commits.

-But we were then in the "detached HEAD" state.
+So far we were moving back in time in one branch by checking out one of the past commits --- but we were then in the "detached HEAD" state.

 > ## Add a commit to detached HEAD
 >